-The institution defines its academic year as containing 900 clock hours / 45 weeks for students enrolled for 24 hours of weekly attendance.
+The institution defines its academic year 1 as containing 900 clock hours and academic year 2 containing 180 clock hours / 46 weeks for students enrolled for 24 hours of weekly attendance.

 PELL Formula

 In accordance with federal regulations, students' Pell Grant disbursements are calculated under Formula #4 which covers clock hour and credit hour, non-term academic programs.
 Essentially a student's Pell Grant scheduled award is determined based on the students' EFC and Pell Grant Cost of Attendance using the Federal Pell Grant Payment Schedule.
 Each disbursement is calculated by taking the scheduled award and multiplying it by the lesser of: